beabee-communityrm/monorepo/apps/backend/README.md

 Welcome to the official GitHub repository for beabee, where you'll find both the backend API and the legacy frontend application for beabee.
 Discover more about beabee by visiting our website at [beabee.io](https://beabee.io/en/home/).

-beabee was initially developed for the [South London Makerspace](http://southlondonmakerspace.org) and later adapted for use by [The Bristol Cable](https://thebristolcable.org).
+beabee was initially developed for the [South London Makerspace](http://southlondonmakerspace.org), later adapted for use by [The Bristol Cable](https://thebristolcable.org) and was then taken over by [CORRECTIV](https://correctiv.org/).

 ![Deploy Status](https://github.com/beabee-communityrm/beabee/workflows/Deploy/badge.svg)
 ![Known Vulnerabilities](https://snyk.io/test/github/beabee-communityrm/beabee/badge.svg?targetFile=package.json)